mosull20/dark-side-ms3/TESTING.md

 Books Review Page
 * All of the above steps for the Navbar and Footer links were repeated to ensure all worked as expected from this page.
 * Steps repeated as a non logged in user as well as a logged in user.
-    + click on each card display to ensure card is funtioning as expected and content can be revealed on clicking up arrow and hidden on clicking down arrow
+    + click on each card display to ensure card is functioning as expected and content can be revealed on clicking up arrow and hidden on clicking down arrow
     + Search bar:
         1. attempt to click search button with nothing entered in search field to ensure validation works
         2. enter a word known to not provide a match to test what is returned in a no results scenario  - 'No results found' flash message displays and 'Sort-by' bar is hidden as designed.